 The Newport News Redevelopment and Housing Authority (NNRHA) participates in the Department of Housing and Urban Development's (HUD) Rental Assistance Demonstration (RAD) Program and has completed the RAD conversions of five (5) properties (458 units) to date.
-The Spratley House complex is currently undergoing renovation for RAD.
-The RAD program is designed to address long-standing regulations in the public housing program and years of declining operating and capital subsidies which have contributed to deterioration of public housing stock.
+The RAD program is designed to address years of declining operating and capital subsidies which along with long-standing regulations in the public housing programs have contributed to deterioration of public housing stock.
 The changes will serve to preserve existing public housing projects.